ncats/gsrs-spring-starter/README.md

 # GSRS 3.0

-This is a GSRS implementation using Spring Boot 2
+This is a GSRS API implementation using a Spring Boot 2 starter package.

+## GSRS Modules
+The GSRS Spring Starter also works with a few other GSRS modules.
+Each of the listed modules builds upon the ones listed before it.
+Clients do not need to use all of these modules.

+* `gsrs-spring-boot-starter` The main starter package that autoconfigures GSRS related spring configuration.
+* `gsrs-spring-legacy-indexer` Code to support the Legacy GSRS indexer code
+* `gsrs-core-entities` GSRS data model  and JPA entities  of the common oft-used classes that can be used by many microservices that aren't specific to one microservice.

 ## Attempt at maintaining Backwards Compatibility